Product Design for 16 to 18 Year Olds (Weekend)

 Good drawing skills would be advantageous but not a requirement

-Danish designer Alexander Hinnerskov graduated in 2007 with a BA Honours in Product Design from CSM.
-His interdisciplinary approach has led him to work with fashion, visual merchandising, styling, interior design and product design.
-Having experience in all aspects of the creative process across design disciplines has meant working with brands such as Selfridges, Esquire Magazine, Swarovski, Tomasz Starzewski and Alexander McQueen.
+Danish designer Alexander Hinnerskov graduated in 2007 with a BA Honours in Product Design from Cental Saint Martins.
+His interdisciplinary approach has led him to work with product development, bespoke furniture making, lighting design as well as interior design and styling.
+Having experience in all aspects of the creative process across design disciplines has meant working with clients such as Fredrikson Stallard, Tomasz Starzewski, Eva Menz, Torsten Neeland and Underdog Studio.
+He has been teaching since 2013 in a verity of design subjects supported by his academic knowledge, practical skills and industry experience.

 Please bring the following materials to the first session